-- An Online pre-workshop activity (completed in your own time prior to the workshop component)
+- An online pre-workshop activity (completed in your own time prior to the workshop component)

-- A 2 day weekend practical workshop
+- A two-day weekend practical workshop

-- A full colour workbook with reference materials including copy of all PowerPoint slides presented
+- A full-colour workbook with reference materials including copy of all PowerPoint slides presented

 Online Pre-Workshop Activity

 To prepare the participant, the University of Queensland School of Medicine has an online activity to review and practice if necessary.
 The pre-workshop is not marked as part of the assessment.
-A record of your participation is kept for the various colleges as part of the CPD/CME component
+A record of your participation is kept for the various colleges as part of the CPD/CME component.

 This course is presented by Dr Tony Dicker and joined by experienced surgical assistants to optimise your learning outcomes.
 The content covers sections on theory plus hands-on practical sessions.
 This course is designed to assist GPs in developing confidence in various procedures and to provide an understanding of their limitations without further practical experience.